 So, as a broker, you can monitor their productivity and identify roadblocks.

-You also have access to data about website users, where they come from, and how they behave.
+You can also access data about website users, where they come from, and how they behave.

 Knowing this data helps you see which marketing methods work and which don’t.

-The tool also helps you forecast performance, marketing costs, and sales commissions, among others.
+The tool also helps you forecast performance, marketing costs, and sales commissions.

 In the same context, you also will have access to information about the transaction process, next steps, and activity.